pkpkpk/fress/doc/wasm-guide/0_the_result.md

 `from_ptr`  attempts to deserialize a type param T and returns a `Result<T, serde_fressian::error::Error>`.
 So here the type param is a `serde_fressian::value::Value` enum, and at compile time rust looks for a `deserialize` impl for `Value`

-The purpose of the `Value` enum is to accomodate any [supported][supported] fressian type, so you can expect this to reliably return `Ok(Value(T))` where `T` is whatever value you sent from cljs.
+The purpose of the `Value` enum is to accomodate any [supported][supported] fressian type, so you can expect this to reliably return `Ok(Value::TYPE(T))` where `TYPE/T` is whatever fressian value you sent from cljs.
 This is serde following the data exactly as it is described, so you'd have to put in some effort to break it.
 A much more likely problem will occur when you try to deserialize a more specific type:

 ```rust
 let val: Result<Vec<String>, FressError> = wasm::from_ptr(ptr, len);
 ```
 This time we are specifically expecting the bytes to contain a collection of strings.
-What if they don't?
+What if the bytes encode something else?
 If we try to read the wrong type, `wasm::from_ptr` will return `Err(E)` where `E` is a `serde_fressian::error::Error` with info about where the deserialization failed.
 We can serialize this error to cljs and it will read as:

 ```clojure
 [{:type "serde-fressian"